How to thrive as a single income family!

 - To save on your electricity bill by hanging your clothes up to dry.
 Your dryer is the most inefficient appliance in your home.
 In the summer I hang our clothes up on my lovely drying rack.
 Yes… It takes more time to do than throwing your clothes in the dryer but it will save you money on your monthly electricity bill.
 So if you’re like me and your husband won’t let you hang a clothesline in your backyard check out these awesome drying racks.

-- Switch to a energy efficient or programmable thermostat.
+- Switch to an energy-efficient or programmable thermostat.
 Being able to program the heating and cooling will save you a lot of money throughout the year.
-What I like about most energy efficient and programmable thermostats is that they hook up to wifi and you can control them via your phone.
+What I like about most energy-efficient and programmable thermostats is that they hook up to wifi and you can control them via your phone.

 Related article: 5 House Hacks To Reduce Your Energy Bill This Winter